la2050/archive/_projects/2016/restoring-and-reimagining-the-worlds-first-polyphonoptic-sculpture-in-downtown-los-angeles.md

   - Volunteers
   - Technical infrastructure (computers etc.)
   - Community outreach
+project_description: >-
+  The Triforium is a six-story, 60-ton public artwork in Downtown Los Angeles.
+  Its original design was for a polyphonoptic sculpture lighting up in synchrony to music and human movement.
+It was ahead of his time, and never worked as intended.
+We want to retrofit and reimagine the Triforium, replacing its incandescent bulbs with LEDs and a nimble computer system to achieve Joseph Young’s original goals.
+We want to create an app that'll allow people to create compositions for the Triforium to play.
 project_impact: >-
   ["Access to open space and park facilities","Number (and quality) of informal spaces for play","Perceived safety"]